 Top tip: When comparing and booking flights also watch out for ‘excluded’ costs which can range from taxes to excess baggage and even food.

 The lands of Africa are vast and widespread, with towns often being miles away from each other.
 A concern that many may have about traveling in Africa is transportation and how much it will cost to get around.

-There are plenty of transportation options in Africa, depending on your sense of adventure.
+If you wish to stay on the ground, there are plenty of other transportation options in Africa, depending on your sense of adventure.
 For those traveling in South Africa, there is the option of Baz Bus – a hop on hop off bus that makes a stop in over 40 towns in South Africa between Cape Town and Johannesburg.
 Prices range between US$175 to US$500.

 If you are feeling really adventurous, why not hire a car and drive yourself around Africa?
 Car rentals range from US$30 to US$100 a day, depending on the type of vehicle you hire.
 Bear in mind that some African countries have more gravel roads than paved ones, making it necessary to hire a 4WD, which will cost more than a sedan car.

-The US Dollar and the European Euro are by far the most common and accessible currencies in Africa.
+The US Dollar and the European Euro are by far the most common and accessible currencies in African countries such as Kenya, Tanzania, and Zimbabwe.
 Where possible, it is highly recommended that you split your cash between the local currency and either the US$ or the Euro.
 Many countries in the continent charge airport fees in US dollars while some national parks accept only US dollars, so having some readily available will come in handy.